John, Elector of Saxony

-John (30 June 1468 – 16 August 1532), known as John the Steadfast or John the Constant (Johann, der Beständige), was Elector of Saxony from 1525 until 1532 from the House of Wettin.
+John (30 June 1468 – 16 August 1532), known as John the Steadfast or John the Constant (Johann der Beständige), was Elector of Saxony from 1525 until 1532.
+He belonged to the House of Wettin.

-He is notable for organising the Lutheran Church in the Electorate of Saxony from a state and administrative level.
-In that, he was aided by Martin Luther, whose "Saxon model" of a Lutheran church was also soon to be implemented beyond Saxony, in other territories of the Holy Roman Empire.
-Luther turned to the Elector for secular leadership and funds on behalf of a church largely shorn of its assets and income after the break with Rome.
+John was notable for organising the Lutheran Church in Saxony at both governmental and administrative levels.
+He was assisted by Martin Luther, whose "Saxon model" for a Lutheran church was soon adopted in other territories of the Holy Roman Empire.
+Following the break with Rome, Luther relied on John for secular authority and financial support on behalf of a church deprived of much of its previous income.

-He played a part in the Protestation at Speyer.
+He also played a role in the Protestation at Speyer.

 Biography

 Guldengroschen of Saxony, c.
-1508-1525.
+1508–1525.
 The obverse shows Johann's older brother, Frederick, while on the reverse, Johann is portrayed face to face with George, Duke of Saxony.